• Skip to primary navigation

 The fresh bright flavor is perfect for spring and summer.

-The preparation for this recipe is quite simple, which makes it ideal to throw on the grill with other things like steak, Portobello mushrooms, or whatever you fancy.
+The preparation for this recipe is quite simple, which makes it ideal to throw on the grill with other things like Mediterranean Grilled Steak, Marinated Portobello Mushrooms, or whatever you fancy.

-• Wash and dry the asparagus, and then snap or cut off the
+- Wash and dry the asparagus, and then snap or cut off the bottom few inches.
+Then toss it in olive oil with salt, pepper and lemon slices.

 (More detailed instructions are below.)